The British Columbia Technical and Research Committee on Reclamation proudly presents:

 When: September 22nd to 25th, 2025

-Where: Penticton Trade and Conference Centre at 273 Power Street Penticton BC and virtually
+Where: Penticton Trade and Convention Centre at 273 Power Street Penticton BC and virtually

 Theme: Mine Reclamation